EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 ### New operations

-Occasionaly, we will want to unbundle channel-typed SSA values into their individual signals and later re-combine the individual components into a single channel-typed SSA value.
+Occasionaly, we will want to unbundle channel-typed SSA values into their individual signals and later recombine the individual components into a single channel-typed SSA value.
 We propose to introduce two new operations to fulfill this requirement.

 - An unbundling operation (`handshake::UnbundleOp`) which generally breaks down its bundle-like-typed SSA operand into its individual components, which it produces as separate SSA results.
 - A converse bundling operation (`handshake::BundleOp`) which generally combines multiple raw-typed SSA operands and combines them into a single bundle-like-typed SSA value which it produces as a single SSA result.